 Ethnohistorical analyses in the Andes have shown that during precolonial time the discontinuous and shared character of land tenure defined forms of possession.
 Far from being enclosed, the territory was conceived as porous with functional and symbolic meanings that responded to the environment.
-Eight ways to access the land among the Incas have been reported, yet it was likely that they reached fifteen or twenty procedures: "there is no reason to suppose that these patterns of land tenure were uniform throughout Tawantinsuyo; they must have been very different on the irrigated north coast if we contrast them with the case of the Chupaychu corn farmers or the Lupaqa shepherds".
-Murra argued that while the Incas had rights to all lands, ethnic and kinship groups had "effective and simultaneous access to some of the same crop fields".
+Eight ways to access the land among the Incas have been reported, yet it was likely that they reached fifteen or twenty procedures: "there is no reason to suppose that these patterns of land tenure were uniform throughout Tawantinsuyo; they must have been very different on the irrigated north coast if we contrast them with the case of the Chupaychu corn farmers or the Lupaqa shepherds".3 Murra4 argued that while the Incas had rights to all lands, ethnic and kinship groups had "effective and simultaneous access to some of the same crop fields".

-The ecological diversification and complementarity that characterized the land in the Inca empire explain precisely the discontinuous character of the territory.
-In describing the "vertical archipelagos" as part of his concept of vertical control of ecological floors, Murra refers to the ethnic groups of Huánuco and the way they conceived of their territory in the mid-sixteenth century:
+The ecological diversification and complementarity that characterized the land in the Inca empire5 explain precisely the discontinuous character of the territory.
+In describing the "vertical archipelagos" as part of his concept of vertical control of ecological floors, Murra6 refers to the ethnic groups of Huánuco and the way they conceived of their territory in the mid-sixteenth century:

-&lt;sup>1 Tsing, "Land as Law", 18, 98.
+1 Tsing, "Land as Law", 18, 98.

-&lt;sup>2 See, Moore, Suffering for Territory, 9.
+2 See, Moore, Suffering for Territory, 9.
 See also: Anna Tsing, "Inside the Economy of Appearances", Public Culture 12, no. 1 (January 2000): 115.

-&lt;sup>3 John Murra, El mundo andino.
+3 John Murra, El mundo andino.
 Población, medio ambiente y economía (Lima: Fondo Editorial de la Pontificia Universidad Católica del Perú, IEP, 2002).

-&lt;sup>4 Murra, El mundo andino, 21, 461.
+4 Murra, El mundo andino, 21, 461.

-&lt;sup>5 Murra, El mundo andino, 21.
+5 Murra, El mundo andino, 21.

-&lt;sup>6 Murra, El mundo andino, 21.
+6 Murra, El mundo andino, 21.

 Above the nucleus there were at least two floors where yacha or chupaychu populations worked: the salt flats of Yanacachi and the pastures around the Chichaycocha lagoon (...)
-Both salt and pastures were shared with the salt workers, shepherds and herds of other ethnic groups, some coming from much greater distances from their respective nuclei than the yacha or the chupaychu.
+Both salt and pastures were shared with the salt workers, shepherds and herds of other ethnic groups, some coming from much greater distances from their respective nuclei than the yacha or the chupaychu.1 had oases on the Pacific coast-from the Lluta Valley in Arica to Sama and Moquegua.
+There they grew cotton and corn; they collected wanu, not to mention other marine products (...) the use of the oases was multi-ethnic, similar to the exploitation of peripheral areas in Huánuco: the Pacaxa, another Aymara-speaking lake kingdom, had possessions on the Pacific coast, apparently interspersed with those of the Lupaqa.3 its members (of the Andean lineages) did not own the land per se (...)
+The land was used and shared on the basis of various ritual mechanisms.
+Natural waters, forests and pastures were, at least in theory, open to the use of any ethnic group.
+Similarly, uninhabited and unworked land, as well as resources above and below it, were available to any group that cultivated and protected them, introducing into them the improvements necessary for agriculture or livestock.4

-The ethnic groups that inhabited the region of Huánuco, controlled cotton and crops of Uchu: "they had land down the valley of Cayra where cotton was planted".
-In the southern Aymara territory, the lupaqa had oases on the Pacific coast-from the Lluta Valley in Arica to Sama and Moquegua.
-There they grew cotton and corn; they collected wanu, not to mention other marine products (...) the use of the oases was multi-ethnic, similar to the exploitation of peripheral areas in Huánuco: the Pacaxa, another Aymara-speaking lake kingdom, had possessions on the Pacific coast, apparently interspersed with those of the Lupaqa.
+The ethnic groups that inhabited the region of Huánuco, controlled cotton and crops of Uchu: "they had land down the valley of Cayra where cotton was planted".2 In the southern Aymara territory, the lupaqa